 I was a visiting substitute teacher in all classrooms for six years at two public school districts.
 Yet, I continue to oil paint abstract canvases for upcoming shows and continue senior caregiving.
 I liked working in Math classrooms, Physical Education, English, History, and all courses where students work toward the next grade level.
 I enjoyed working in middle and high school, where I attended a district close to my home.

 My favorite elementary moments were singing American folk songs as a music teacher sub and reading TIME KIDS to 5th graders.
 I also wore a suit and tie and helped instruct Sunday School at my church from 2012 to 2016.
+We made a lot of art projects as setups by retired schoolteachers.
 My current work as a substitute visiting teacher is in middle and high school academic environments.
 I know teachers appreciate a day off from the profession.
 (2012-2019)

 My abstract painting has been juried, and I set up my tent and panels to sell one-of-a-kind artwork.
 Since 2014, being juried and showing and selling oil paintings at art fairs has opened my canvas designs to thousands of people, and I enjoy the work.
 I have set up my booth at festivals in St. Louis, such as Laumeier Park on Mother's Day and Webster Groves, Missouri.
 I have paintings for sale on my art website, and I work in my home studio.
 For five years through 2019, my canvases have been presented and sold at predominant art shows in St. Louis, MO.